0reoAurelien/personalized-shell/README.md

 6. **Executing Complex Commands:** Handles commands with arguments seamlessly.

+These are all the features we could implement during the labs.
+We couldn't manage to finalize our project in time, but the result remains very satisfying.
+The execution and appearance of our shell seem flawless, and our final code is really clean.

+## Potential enhancements
+While the project meets the requirements previously mentionned, here are several ways to improve it:

+1. The project specifications expected more options, such as :
-7. **Redirections with `<` and `>`:** Manages input and output redirection.
+- Redirections with `<` and `>`: Manages input and output redirection.

-8. **Pipe Redirection with `|`:** Implements pipe redirection to connect the output of one command to the input of another.
+- Pipe Redirection with `|`: Implements pipe redirection to connect the output of one command to the input of another.

-9. **Running Commands in the Background with `&`:** Supports running commands in the background, displaying immediate prompts.
+- Running Commands in the Background with `&`: Supports running commands in the background, displaying immediate prompts.

-## Recommendations
-While the project meets the specified requirements, there are some potential enhancements:

-- **Error Handling:** The code could benefit from additional error handling, such as validating user input for potential errors.
+2. Code comments and documentation:

-- **Code Comments:** Though generally well-commented, adding comments for complex sections or algorithms can further improve code understanding.
+- Though generally well commented, adding comments for complex sections or algorithms can further improve code understanding.

-- **Documentation:** Consider adding inline documentation to explain the purpose and usage of specific functions or sections of code.
+- We could also add documentation to explain the purpose and usage of specific functions or sections of code (for example : execute_cmd() plays a huge role in the program and could deserve some documentation).

+3. Error Handling: This is hard to estimate as our shell runs really well, but our code could probobably benefit from additional error handlers to manage every possible cases and situations.

 ## Conclusion
-The ENSEASH Shell is a functional and well-implemented micro shell with support for essential features.
-It provides a solid foundation for further development and learning in the realm of shell programming.
-The code is clean, adheres to coding standards, and demonstrates proficiency in C programming.
+Our ENSEASH Shell is a functional micro shell supporting many essential features.
+It provides a solid foundation for further development, and its conception taught us a lot about shell programming.
+We also tried our best to produce a clean code that is easily readable, and we undoubtly achieved more proficiency in C programming.

-Feel free to explore, enhance, and customize the ENSEASH Shell to meet your specific needs.
-If you have any questions or need assistance, don't hesitate to reach out.
-Happy coding!